-ISD under GST, Understand Input Service Distributor in GST with Example
+ISD under GST, Understand Input Service Distributor with Example

 ISD under GST: Input Service Distributor (ISD) means an office of the supplier of goods or services or both which receives tax invoices towards receipt of input services and issues a prescribed document for the purposes of distributing the credit of central tax (CGST), State tax (SGST)/ Union territory tax (UTGST) or integrated tax (IGST) paid on the said services to a supplier of taxable goods or services or both having same PAN as that of the ISD.

 It is important to note that the ISD mechanism is meant only for distributing the credit on common invoices pertaining to input services only and not goods (inputs or capital goods).
 Companies may have their head office at one place and units at other places which may be registered separately.
 The Head Office would be procuring certain services which would be for common utilization of all units across the country.
 The bills for such expenses would be raised on the Head Office.
 But the Head Office itself would not be providing any output supply so as to utilize the credit which gets accumulated on account of such input services.
 Since the common expenditure is meant for the business of all units, it is but natural that the credit of input services in respect of such common invoices should be apportioned between all the consuming units.
 ISD mechanism enables such proportionate distribution of credit of input services amongst all the consuming units.

 The concept of ISD under GST is a legacy carried over from the Service Tax Regime.
 An ISD will have to compulsorily take a separate registration as such ISD and apply for the same in form GST REG-1.
 There is no threshold limit for registration for an ISD.
 The other locations may be registered separately.
 Since the services relate to other locations the corresponding credit should be transferred to such locations (having separate registrations) as the output services are being provided there.